bbopt/nomad/doc/user_guide/source/Installation.rst

 *OpenMP* is used for parallelization of evaluations. *CMake* will detect if *OpenMP* is available by default.
 To forcefully deactivate compilation with *OpenMP*, see option in side bar.

 .. warning:: Sometimes, additional options must be passed during configuration to prevent CMake errors for interfaces.
-See details in the interface section.
+See details in :ref:`library_mode`.

 2- Build